oktadev/okta-blog/_source/_posts/2020-04-15-spring-cloud-stream.md

 {% img blog/spring-cloud-stream/messaging-network-topology.png alt:"Example Messaging Network Topology" width:"800" %}{: .center-image }

 In this tutorial, you will use RabbitMQ in a Docker container.
-However, you can use Apache Kafka simply by replacing the `docker-compose.yml` file and by changing the Spring Cloud Streams binding dependency.
+However, you can use Apache Kafka simply by replacing the `docker-compose.yml` file and by changing the Spring Cloud Stream binding dependency.

 **Functional programming** is a huge departure from the object-oriented model that dominated programming (especially Java) until the last decade.
 In functional programming, functions, not object instances and classes, are the main organizational unit of code execution.
 This decouples data and logic in a way that has benefits for applications, such as stream processing, and allows for powerful chaining and composition of functions.